CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

 view course and like review use cases.
 It was created from the progress made in view-course, which was Initally Alexa's Use Case and mine was Banuser.
 However Alexa stopped communicating with our group, and as such, I was forced to abandon my use case, and complete hers.
 In this Use Case there is testing for both View Coruse and Like Review.

+## Masonhhhh Mason Hu contribution:
+My completed use case filter/ look for course is merged from 6-filter/look for course into main.
+It is completely implemented and bug free.